·

 • DIsturbed sleep due to worry

 It can look different for everyone.
-A student that I've supported for around 4 years, initially had this level of perfectionism.
-When it came to submitting their work for assessment they could not complete the task.
-At times they couldn't even begin them.
-They were extremely capable, but the discomfort and worry was so strong that they would simply not be able to complete it.
+A student I supported for around 4 years, initially had an extraordinarily high level of perfectionism.
+When it came to submitting work for assessment, they simply could not do it.
+At times they couldn't even begin the work, other times they completed but couldn't physically hand it over, despite being extremely capable.

 How To Overcome Perfectionism